spark-jobserver/spark-jobserver/README.md

  keytool -genkey -keyalg RSA -alias jobserver -keystore ~/sjs.jks -storepass changeit -validity 360 -keysize 2048
 ```
 You may place the keystore anywhere.
-Here is an example of simple curl command that utilizes ssl:
+Here is an example of a simple curl command that utilizes ssl:
 ```
 curl -k https://localhost:8090/contexts
 ```